How to Develop a Drone Control Application?

 Since mobile apps are ’Systems of Engagement‘ (SoEs), they require enhancement in iterations.
 This makes them good candidates for the scrum technique, where ’Sprints‘ are such iterations.
 Each sprint has a set of features or requirements that are tracked in a ’Product backlog‘.

 The team estimates features.
 They plan sprints and delivers them in an iterative manner.
 Read more about the scrum technique in our guide “How to build a Scrum development team?”.
 The team should also use effective tools for project management.
 Trello is a good option, however, you can find more examples in our guide “The 10 best Agile project management tools in 2018”.
+Another thing to bear in mind is that it’s crucial to build a minimum viable product (MVP) as it’s a key component of the Agile development process.

 The cost to build a drone app